Share this Post

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, accounting, legal or tax advice.
 Any tax advice contained herein is of a general nature.
 You should seek specific advice from your tax professional before pursuing any idea contemplated herein.

-Fulcrum Partners (fulcrumpartnersllc.com) is a wholly independent, member-owned firm dedicated to helping organizations enhance their Total Rewards Strategy.
+Fulcrum Partners (fulcrumpartnersllc.com) With a team of experienced industry professionals who serve with diverse skill sets, targeted experience and in-depth expertise in executive compensation and benefits consulting, the financial professionals at Fulcrum Partners focus on an integrated approach to the design, financing and plan administration of executive benefits programs.
+Fulcrum Partners LLC was established as a wholly independent, member-owned firm dedicated to helping organizations enhance their Total Rewards Strategy.
 Founded in 2007, today the company has offices in Atlanta, Georgia; Chicago, Illinois; Charleston, South Carolina; Columbus and Cleveland, Ohio; Delray Beach, Orlando and Ponte Vedra Beach, Florida; Honolulu, Hawaii; Los Angeles and Newport Beach, California; Portland, Oregon; Salt Lake City, Utah and Washington D.C.
-Fulcrum Partners is an independent member of the BDO Alliance USA.
 Learn more about the Fulcrum Partners Team at fulcrumpartnersllc.com/fulcrum-partners-team/.